Simonster04/holbertonschool-zero_day/0x01-emacs/README.md

-This is the README for 0x1-emacs
+This is for emacs project